Home > Europe > Poland > Warsaw Layover Guide From Chopin Airport: Top Sights in 6–12 Hours

 Krasiński Palace

 A short walk from the fountains brings you to Krasiński Palace (Pałac Krasińskich), home to the Polish National Library’s Special Collections—a poignant place given how much of the library’s holdings were destroyed during World War II.
-Just beyond, on Krasiński Square, the Supreme Court of Poland anchors the scene; a roadway passes along and beneath parts of the modern complex (off ul. Świętojerska), leading toward the Warsaw Uprising Monument nearby.
+Just beyond, on Krasiński Square, the Supreme Court of Poland anchors the scene; a roadway passes along and beneath parts of the modern complex (ul. Świętojerska), leading toward the Warsaw Uprising Monument nearby.

 Poland National Library's Special Collections Building